 King Charles III became King in September 2022 and his coronation will take place in May 2023.

-But what do your pupils know about The Crown Jewels used in this national ceremony?
+But what do your pupils know about Coronation Regalia used in this national ceremony?

-A text is provided with information about the Coronation Regalia, the Crown Jewels used in the coronation ceremony, and their history.
+A text is provided with information about the Coronation Regalia, part of the Crown Jewels, and their history.
 Comprehension questions are provided to check pupils’ understanding of what has been read.
 Images and further activities are also included to encourage discussion and allow pupils to design new Crown Jewels for King Charles III.

 What is included in this KS2 resource pack?